arifire21/survey-app-boilerplate/README.md

   - make branches per each new major change proposed (match survey, new api points, etc)
 ### Issues
   - log issues for bugs or suggestions/enhancements, tag appropriately
+  - close by attaching to PR's or mentioning #[X] in commit message
+### Documentation
+  - TBD
+  - will include variables, functions, components, and APIs